 Once the crust has cooled for a few minutes, sprinkle your coconut/chocolate mixture over the crust.
-Don’t use it all right now, leave 1-2 tablespoons for the last step.
+Don’t use it all right now though, leave 1-2 tablespoons for the last step.

 The next challenge was coming up with sugar-free condensed milk, which actually proved not to be a challenge at all.

-With only 4 simple ingredients and 30-minute cook time, this sugar-free condensed milk is easy, fast and of course low carb.
-Click on the link to get my step by step instructions for making it: Sugar-Free Condensed Milk
+With only 4 simple ingredients and a 30-minute cook time, this sugar-free condensed milk is easy, fast, and of course low carb.
+Click on the link to get my step by step instructions for making it: Sugar-Free Condensed Milk.